YilanBoy/docfunc/README.md

 ## Introduction

 This is a simple blog made by [Laravel](https://laravel.com/) and [Bootstrap](https://getbootstrap.com/)

-The features of this blog include login and logout, registration, post publishing, tags, comments and personal pages
+The features of this blog include

+-   registration
+-   login and logout
+-   personal pages
+-   post publishing
+-   post tags
+-   comments

-WYSIWYG editor use [CKEditor 5](https://ckeditor.com/), image upload use [CKFinder](https://ckeditor.com/ckfinder/)
-You can upload image to AWS S3 in blog post.
+Post editor use [CKEditor 5](https://ckeditor.com/), image upload use [CKFinder](https://ckeditor.com/ckfinder/), You can upload image to AWS S3 in blog post.
+You can search post on blog by [Algolia](https://www.algolia.com/)

 ## Requirements